mlhubber/mlhub/README.rst

 new resource group and give it a name, and finally choose a location.
-Go with all the defaults for everything else, except choose a size to suit the budget (B1s is cheap though a D2s is a better compute).
-Note that you are only charged whilst the machine is fired up so USD90 per month is no where near what you will spend if you only fire up the server when you want.
+Go with all the defaults for everything else, except choose a size to suit the budget (B1s is cheap though a D2s is a better interactive experience).
+Note that you are only charged whilst the machine is fired up so USD90 per month is no where near what you will spend if you only fire up the server when you need.

 Once the DSVM is set up go to its Overview page and click on DNS name Configure and provide a name by which to refer to the server publicly